-It is important that if any of your account users leave your organization that you inform us so that we can close their account.
+It is important that you (your organization) inform us when any of your registered users leave your organization so that we can close their account.
 Please register one account per user and do not share accounts, as we cannot prevent ex-employees from downloading files using an active shared account.
-Registering an account also requires that you agree to the Terms and Conditions of Use for the data.
+Registering an account also requires that users agree to the Terms and Conditions of Use of CDP Data.

-If you collaborate with a consultant, we can provide them with a temporary account once you have given your written permission (email) and indicated the length of their contract.
-It should be communicated to consultants that they are only to download data relevant to their contract and that all copies of the files should be deleted upon completion of the project.
+If your organization is working with a consultant, the CDP can provide them with a temporary account once you have given your written permission (via email) for them to access the CDP for a specific project and indicated the length of their contract.
+Member organizations are required to inform consultants that they are only to download data relevant to their contract and that all copies of the files should be deleted upon completion of the project.

 Resources available through the CDP

 The Resources pages contain a great deal of valuable information, including some program basics and instructions for using some of the data sets.
-If you do not have it already, you will need to download the program Beyond 20/20 in order to open many of the data files (identified by the extension .IVT).
+If you do not have it already, you and other members from your organization will need to download the program Beyond 20/20 in order to open many of the data files (identified by the extension .IVT).
 The Data and Catalogue Resources page also contains a document outlining how to use Beyond 20/20, as well as links to instructional videos.

 Registration with the Community Data Program

-Users must register at http://communitydata.ca/user/register.
-Anyone in your organization is invited to create an account with the Community Data Program.
+Individual users must register at /user/register.
 User registration is free, and there are no limits to the number of people within your organization who can register, or the number of tables each user can download.
-After registering on the site, it takes one or two business days to be given access to data.
-If anyone wishes to register with an email address that doesn't correspond to your organization (e.g. @hotmail.com), we will have to first verify their identity with you.
-Ideally you would notify us of this request by email prior to requesting an account.
+Registered individuals will be granted full access to the data within one or two business days after registering.
+A member of the CDP team will have to verify the identity of anyone registering with an email address that does not correspond to their organization (e.g. @gmail.com).
+Please notify us of this request by email prior to requesting an account.

 Acknowledging the Community Data Program in your work